Marketing for roofers

 Why roofing marketing is the most competitive trade

 Roofing is the most expensive vertical in home service marketing.
-Cost per click runs $40 to $60 on a normal day and can spike to $120 to $180 after a major storm event.
-Every click matters at those rates, and the margin for error in campaign setup is razor thin.
-A broad match campaign without proper negative keywords can burn through $3,000 in a week with nothing to show for it.
+CPCs run $40 to $60 on a normal day and spike to $120 to $180 after a storm.
+At those rates, a broad-match campaign without proper negatives can burn $3,000 a week with nothing to show.

-The competitive landscape is brutal.
-You are competing against well-funded national franchises with massive ad budgets, storm chasers who flood your market after weather events with aggressive marketing and then disappear, and pay-per-lead platforms selling shared leads.
-The roofing companies that build lasting businesses are the ones who invest in their own marketing assets: a certification-forward website, local SEO that compounds over time, and Google Ads campaigns structured to handle both normal demand and storm surges.
+The competition is brutal: national franchises with huge ad budgets, storm chasers who flood your market then disappear, and pay-per-lead platforms selling shared leads.
+The roofers who build lasting businesses invest in their own assets: a certification-forward site, local SEO that compounds, and ads structured for both normal demand and storm surges.

-We manage marketing for 4 roofing companies and have learned that the biggest differentiator is structure.
-Insurance restoration and retail roofing require completely different campaigns, keywords, landing pages, and conversion actions.
-Running them as one campaign is like running residential and commercial plumbing as one campaign.
-It fails because the buyer psychology is fundamentally different.
-Storm response requires pre-built playbooks, not last-minute scrambling.
-The roofers who have these systems in place capture the surge while their competitors are still setting up landing pages.
+We manage four roofing accounts.
+The biggest differentiator is structure.
+Insurance restoration and retail roofing need different campaigns, keywords, landing pages, and conversion actions, because the buyer psychology is different.
+Storm response works from a pre-built playbook, not a scramble.
+The roofers with those systems capture the surge while everyone else is still setting up landing pages.

 Every account, asset, and line of content belongs to you.
 Nothing held hostage.
 If we part ways, you keep it all.